If a child dies before me, who gets their interest in my Will?

 That is why building a Will requires flexibility.
 Flexibility reduces the 32% tax on your super when you die.
 Flexibility allows your beneficiaries to turn on a Divorce Protection Trust or Bankruptcy Trust after you are dead.

 If a child dies before you, their gift in your Will usually passes to their own children (your grandchildren).
-This happens via anti-lapse laws, rather than vanishing, unless your Will states otherwise.
+This happens because almost all Australian Wills, including Legal Consolidated Wills, contain a blood gifting clause.

 Bloodline gifting clauses in a Will

 Sadly, Colin dies before you.
 Colin himself has two children.
-Because of the bloodline clause, what Colin gets goes directly to his children.
-Your grandchildren step into his shoes.
+Because of the bloodline gifting clause, what Colin would have got goes to his children (your grandchildren).
+Your grandchildren step into his shoes (each to 1/6 of your estate).

 Take the same example.
-But this time, Colin and his two children die in the same car accident.
+But this time, Colin and his two children died in the same car accident.

-Because Colin and his children all die before you, that branch of the family ends.
+Because Colin and his children all died before you, that branch of the family ends.
 The gift goes back to the pot.
 The remaining living beneficiaries who outlasted you divide those assets.
+Your two remaining children now get 50/50.

 Overriding the lineal descent clause

 You maintain total control when you build a 3-Generation Testamentary Trust Will.
-You can override the bloodline gifting clause at any time.
+You can override the bloodline gifting clause.

 For example, you leave $10,000 to a friend.
 You do not know his children.
 If your friend dies before you, you want the gift to fail.
 In this case, you merely override the lineal descent requirement for that specific gift.
-The $10,000 stays in your estate to divide among your main beneficiaries.
+The $10,000 stays in your estate to be divided among your Residuary Beneficiaries.

 Building a Legal Consolidated 3-Generation Testamentary Trust Will handles these exact uncertainties automatically.
 It ensures the right people get the money, with the flexibility to protect it from the Family Court and bankruptcy courts after you die.